A wardrobe that reads composed and capable — without logos, without the noise.

 The Quiet Authority Capsule is intentional—but it isn’t universal.

-This capsule may not be the right fit if:
+This approach may not be the right fit if:

 You’re in a role where visibility is the work.